|Hull City 2 v 0 Ipswich Town|

-One continuing frustration is the wait for Janoi Donacien’s discretionary leave to remain to be confirmed.
+One continuing frustration is the wait for Janoi Donacien’s permanent leave to remain to be confirmed.
 That news, which is expected at any time, would mean the St Lucian’s move from Accrington will become a permanent switch rather than a loan.

 Town currently have six players on loan, one more than is permitted in a matchday squad, therefore Hurst is currently forced to make a decision on which one to leave out, Donacien having been the unlucky man against Norwich.